FAQs

 Patient safety is important to us.
 Each patient’s testing is personalized based on medical history.

-After recovering in the facility, the patient will be transferred home, to a condominium close to the outpatient setting or to a hotel room close to the surgical facility.
+After recovering in the facility, the patient is released to a caregiver.
 The drains are usually removed in two to four days.
-The patient will experience some swelling and bruising which will get worse within 48 hours and then gradually disappear, on average, in eight to 10 days.
 The patient will appear presentable in about one to two weeks after surgery and can resume social activities at this time, depending on the trigger site.
 It is recommended that patients avoid heavy exercise for about three weeks.
 Usually, there are no limitations after this period.
-Patients who undergo septum and turbinate surgery, it may be necessary to irrigate the nose once or twice a day for a period of three to six weeks.

 The patient will be asked to avoid aspirin or aspirin-type medications for three weeks before and one week after surgery and will be provided with a list of medications and food products to avoid.
 Strict adherence to the instructions from the surgical team will ensure safer operation and quicker recovery.